deepikadt/deepikadt/README.md

 ## Hey, I'm Deepika Tripathi! 🙋🏻‍♀️

-A Software Engineer who loves to build apps using Flutter and Android from Noida, India.
+A Software Engineer who loves to build apps using Flutter and Android from India.

 ##### Reach out to me at
 <a href="https://www.linkedin.com/in/deepika-dt/">